hashicorp-education/learn-vault-docker-lab/README.md

         ./containers/vault_docker_lab_1/certs/vault_docker_lab_ca.pem
      ```

-     > **NOTE**: You will be prompted for your user password and sometimes could be prompted twice; enter your user password as needed to add the certificate.
+     > **NOTE**: The OS prompts for your user password, and sometimes prompts twice; enter your user password as needed to add the certificate.

    - For Linux: